 That Harley-Davidson LiveWire Sound, though (or lack thereof)

-It’s eerie how the Harley-Davidson LiveWire makes no sound.
+It’s eerie how the Harley-Davidson LiveWire makes almost no sound.

 I’m no stranger to this, mostly from experience riding my bad-ass electric bike that does 40 km/h every day all the time — on low-power mode.